johnwcowan/r7rs-work/RestartsCowan.md

 unique in this regard: they provide comprehensive facilities for restarting exceptional situations.
 This proposal is considerably simpler than Common Lisp's or Dylan's restart systems, more in the spirit of Scheme, however.
+It is historically related to MIT Scheme's system.

 One important feature for a restart system to provide is interactivity.
-Though purely programmatic condition recovery is useful, it is well- acknowledged by the designers and users of Common Lisp's condition system that the ability to _interactively_ choose a method of recovery for a condition: this ability, built-in to the Common Lisp language, is one of the primary reasons for the power of Common Lisp development and
+Though purely programmatic condition recovery is useful, it is well-acknowledged by the designers and users of Common Lisp's condition system that the ability to _interactively_ choose a method of recovery for a condition: this ability, built-in to the Common Lisp language, is one of the primary reasons for the power of Common Lisp development and